thesixmax/desplim/README.md

 ## Installation

-This package depends on the spatial package [`sf`](https://github.com/r-spatial/sf).
+This package depends heavily on the spatial package [`sf`](https://github.com/r-spatial/sf).
 It is recommended to install this package first.

 Execute the following to install the latest version of `desplim`: